 2. Get to Know Us Better

-- Refer to Western's website for specific departmental information or contact the campus operator at (360) 650-3000.
+Refer to Western's website for specific departmental information, or contact the campus operator at (360) 650-3000.

-- Explore extracurricular activities and events happening on campus through the Associated Students (AS) website.
+Explore extracurricular activities and events happening on campus through the Associated Students (AS) website.

 3. Plan Your Finances

-Western is nationally recognized for providing excellent education at an affordable cost, with Forbes and Kiplinger magazines ranking Western as a top value in education.
+Western is nationally recognized for providing excellent education at an affordable cost, with Forbes, Kiplinger and Washington Monthly magazines ranking Western as a top value in education.

 As you review estimated annual expenses, it is helpful to know that payment for tuition, fees, housing and meals is due at the start of each quarter.
 Also, remember that costs for transportation, books, supplies and personal expenses can be reduced depending on your lifestyle.

-If you plan to apply for need-based financial aid, you need to submit the online Free Application for Federal Student Aid (FAFSA).
+If you plan to apply for financial aid, you need to submit the online Free Application for Federal Student Aid (FAFSA).
 Fortunately, you only have to file one FAFSA for all of the schools you're considering.
 The FAFSA4caster is a financial aid estimator that can tell you roughly what to expect for need-based financial aid.
-Go to www.fafsa.ed.gov now to apply for a PIN so you can get started with the online application when you're ready.
+Go to studentaid.gov now to apply for a PIN so you can get started with the FAFSA application when you're ready.
 And, be sure to include Western's Federal School Code on your FAFSA so we receive your results: 003802.

 While additional scholarship opportunities are available to students once they have declared their major at Western, your application for admission will serve as your application for some of Western Washington University's scholarships.
 We encourage you to seek out external scholarship opportunities through your current college, community organizations and local businesses.
 You can also look at online scholarship search sites such as: